CodeMaverickVikash/Typescript-tutorial/readme.md

 - **Generics**:
     - Allows the creation of reusable components with the ability to work with any data type.
     - Enhances code flexibility and type safety.
-- **Modules**:
-    - Supports the organization of code into reusable and maintainable modules.
-    - Helps in managing code dependencies.
 - **Type Inference or Implicit type assignment**:
     - TypeScript has a powerful type inference system that can automatically deduce the types of variables and expressions.
 - **Union and Intersection Types**: